Essential Oils And Aromatherapy: Could They Work For Bipolar Disorder?

 Ylang-ylang (Cananga odorata)

-There’s some evidence that the sweet, earthy, fruity smell of ylang-ylang can promote feelings of tranquility and well-being.
-Note that the linked study found that this scent appeared to slow down the speed of cognitive processing, which suggests that it’s not a great choice for situations where you need to stay sharp.
-But if you’re having trouble quieting racing thoughts, this essential oil might help you calm down.
+The sweet, earthy, fruity smell of ylang-ylang may promote tranquility and well-being.
+Experts note that this oil may slow down the speed of cognitive processing, so it may not be best for situations where you want to stay sharp.
+However, if you’re having trouble quieting racing thoughts, this essential oil might help you calm down.

 Chamomile (Matricaria chamomilla)

-You may already know that some people swear by chamomile tea as a way to calm their nerves and promote sleep.
-But did you know that some studies have also found antidepressant effects from chamomile essential oil?
-This light herbal scent might help you feel less down during depressive phases.
+Some people use chamomile tea to calm their nerves and promote sleep.
+Some studies have also found antidepressant effects from chamomile essential oil.
+This light herbal scent might improve your mood during depressive phases.
+However, more studies are needed to fully understand this effect, and chamomile is not an anti-depressant medication or substance approved to treat depression.

 How to use essential oils safely

-Though essential oils lack many of the dramatic side effects of other substances used to treat bipolar disorder, they aren’t totally risk-free.
+Though essential oils may lack some of the dramatic side effects of other substances used to treat bipolar disorder, they aren’t totally risk-free.
 For example, some can be poisonous if taken internally.
-It’s often best to avoid swallowing essential oils or applying them to mucous membranes, and most companies suggest keeping them away from curious children.
+Avoid swallowing essential oils or applying them to mucous membranes.
+In addition, essential oil companies suggest keeping them away from curious children.

-Some people like to apply essential oils to their skin, but this can cause skin irritation in certain individuals or with some types of oils.
-Citrus-based essential oils, in particular, can dramatically increase your risk of sunburn.
-It may be best to ask your doctor about each oil and be cautious about using them outdoors.
+Some people like to apply essential oils to their skin.
+However, doing so may cause skin irritation in certain individuals or with some types of oils.
+Citrus-based essential oils can dramatically increase your risk of sunburn.
+Ask your doctor about each oil, and be cautious about using them outdoors.

-You might want to dilute any essential oils you’re using topically to 2% concentration or lower, using a neutral “carrier oil” like coconut oil.
-And since sensitivity can vary from person to person, it’s probably best to test any essential oil on a small patch of skin before applying it more widely.
+You may also dilute any essential oils you’re using topically to 2% concentration or lower, using a neutral “carrier oil” like coconut oil.
+Since sensitivity can vary from person to person, test any essential oil on a small patch of skin before applying it more widely.
+Follow the instructions listed on the essential oil bottle, as some companies may already dilute their product.

 Aromatherapy, psychotherapy, and bipolar disorder

-Many individuals with bipolar disorder have reported positive effects from aromatherapy with essential oils online.
-Yet this practice doesn’t have the robust evidence base of cognitive-behavioral therapy and other psychotherapeutic or medication-based treatments.
-It may be best to use aromatherapy to support and complement your work with a trained therapist.
+Some individuals with bipolar disorder may report positive effects from aromatherapy with essential oils.
+However, this practice doesn’t have the robust evidence base of cognitive-behavioral therapy and other psychotherapeutic or medication-based treatments.
+You may find aromatherapy a helpful supplemental option to support and complement your work with a trained therapist.

-If you appreciate the convenience and availability of essential oils, you may prefer online psychotherapy over traditional face-to-face appointments.
+If you appreciate the convenience and availability of essential oils, you may prefer online psychotherapy through platforms like BetterHelp over traditional face-to-face appointments.
 Talking with a mental health professional online allows you to participate in sessions from your own home.
-You can even make use of your preferred aromatherapy treatments during chats with your therapist, potentially easing the stress of talking about challenging thoughts and emotions.
+You can potentially make use of your preferred aromatherapy treatments during chats with your therapist, possibly easing the stress of talking about challenging thoughts and emotions.

-Long-term studies of online cognitive-behavioral therapy have found that it works just as well as face-to-face treatment.
-Whether in randomized trials or routine clinical practice, it’s been found to substantially reduce symptoms of a wide variety of mental health conditions.
-Many people also find it easier to consistently follow treatment recommendations when working with therapists online.
+Long-term studies of online cognitive-behavioral therapy have found that it works as effectively as face-to-face treatment.
+Whether in randomized trials or routine clinical practice, this type of support has been found to substantially reduce symptoms of a wide variety of mental health conditions.
+Some people may also find it easier to consistently follow treatment recommendations when working with therapists online.

 Takeaway

 When used in conjunction with evidence-based treatments, aromatherapy with essential oils might make bipolar disorder easier to manage.
-Get started with a licensed therapist by contacting BetterHelp; we’ll match you with a professional based on your needs and preferences, often in less than 48 hours.
+For evidence-based mental health support, consider reaching out to a therapist online or in your area.

 Find support for bipolar disorder symptoms